KristianOellegaard/django-hvad/docs/internal/manager.rst

         :attr:`_language_code`, or :func:`~django.utils.translation.get_language` if
         None.

+        Special value ``'all'`` will prevent any language filter from being applied, resulting in the query considering all translations, possibly returning the same instance mutiple times if several of its translations match.
+        In that case, each instance will be :func:`combined <hvad.utils.combine>` with one of the matching translations.

         Applied filters include the base language filter on the language_code field, as well as any related model translation set up by :meth:`select_related`.